Chart Color Schemes

 Bermagui is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Bermagui's cultural diversity was found to be below average, with 88.1% of its population being citizens, 84.7% born in Australia, and 95.8% speaking English only at home.
-Christianity was the main religion in Bermagui, making up 42.8% of people in the town.
-However, Buddhism showed an overrepresentation with 1.6%, compared to 1.0% across Rest of NSW.
+Bermagui's population showed lower cultural diversity, with 88.1% being citizens, 84.7% born in Australia, and 95.8% speaking English only at home.
+Christianity was the predominant religion, accounting for 42.8%.
+Buddhism was overrepresented compared to Rest of NSW, with 1.6% versus 0.9%.

 Frequently Asked Questions - Diversity